Pathways

 Prep

 Training towards external standards.
-Coaches move gymnasts to Prep when they're building difficulty and consistency.
-Still compete in-club while working towards readiness.
+Coaches move gymnasts to Prep when they are building difficulty and consistency, still competing in-club while working towards readiness.

 3